At a Glance

-Call us on to start planning your vacation to Al Moudira or take a look at our itineraries to Luxor
+Call us on to start planning your holiday to Al Moudira or take a look at our itineraries to Egypt

 Al Moudira is a luxury boutique property, situated on the West Bank of the Nile.
 It is a peaceful and stunning desert retreat away from the bustle of Luxor and is situated just outside a local village, giving guests a taste of rural Egyptian life.